just-the-docs/just-the-docs/docs/training/std-3.md

 + Layer 2
 + Collects skulls
 + 5m melee
 + Hold C to hold the banner aloft.
-While held, **anyone** looking at the banner will take partial damage until they look away.
+While held, **anyone** looking at the banner within 160m will take partial damage until they look away.
 Or until they stroke out and die.
 + Press Q to plant the banner.
 Planted banners act as both an interceptor and a turret that fires doombolts at enemies within 30m.
 Both the interceptor and turret functions draw from the same ammo pool, which recharges over time.
 Planted banners also act as a less-damaging version of a banner held aloft.
 Walk over the banner to retrieve it.
 Destroyed banners respawn in your hand after 45 seconds.
 + At Tzeentch favor 6, you become immune to the damage caused by looking at an aloft or planted banner.